longtermrisk/marltoolbox/README.md

 # TODO / Wishlist
-- See the google doc "Survey for MARL framework"
-- See the google doc "MARL benchmark paper"
-- add unit tests
+- add more unit tests
-- add a simple coin game env (not vectorized and more readable)
+- use the logger everywhere
+- add docstring for SameAndCrossPlayEvaluation
 - check performance of coin game with and without reporting the additional info
-- set good hyper-parameters for our custom examples
+- set good hyper-parameters in the custom examples
-    - like 2nd conv without padding for Coin Game?
-- RLLib install helper
 - report all results directly in Weights&Biases (saving download time from VM)
-- MARL RLLib tutorial
-- give some guidelines for this toolbox